turbot/steampipe-docs/docs/reference/env-vars/overview.md

 Steampipe supports environment variables to allow you to change its default behavior.
 These are optional settings - You are not required to set any environment variables.

-Note that plugins may also support environment variables, but these are plugin-specific - refer to your plugin's documentation on the hub.steampipe.io for details.
+Note that plugins may also support environment variables, but these are plugin-specific - refer to your plugin's documentation on hub.steampipe.io for details.

 ## Steampipe Environment Variables